 WPS partners with Ducks Unlimited and McNaughton Correctional Facility, which builds the wood duck houses.
 The aim is to provide homes for wood ducks and to keep kids involved in the great outdoors.

 The WPS Energy Challenge is a grant opportunity for non-profit community groups.
 WPS challenges local groups to complete three tasks in energy efficiency and weatherization.
 Participating groups install 10 weatherization kits (provided by WPS) in community members' homes.
-They also attempt to decrease their energy use and secure new signups for e-Bill or budget billing programs.
+They also attempt to decrease their energy use and secure new enrollments for e-Bill or Budget Billing programs.